outreachy/website/README.md

 # What is Outreachy?

-Outreachy is a three-month paid internship program for people traditionally underrepresented in tech.
+Outreachy is a program that organizes three-month paid internships with free and open-source software projects for people who are typically underrepresented in those projects.
+The program is organized by the Software Freedom Conservancy and was formerly organized by The GNOME Project and the GNOME Foundation.
-This repository is for the Django code that comprises the [Outreachy website](https://www.outreachy.org).

 # Current state of Outreachy tech